codee-com/open-catalog/Checks/PWR051/README.md

 }
 ```

->**Note**
+> [!NOTE]
->Executing scalar reduction loops using multithreading incurs a synchronization
+> Executing scalar reduction loops using multithreading incurs a synchronization
->overhead.
+> overhead.
 The example above shows a code that uses an efficient implementation
->balancing synchronization and memory overheads, by taking advantage of a
+> balancing synchronization and memory overheads, by taking advantage of a
->reduction mechanism typically supported by the APIs for multithreading.
+> reduction mechanism typically supported by the APIs for multithreading.

 #### Fortran